 How many times have you gone on a group trip with friends, and figure out the costs at the end of the trip?
 Maybe one person pays for the hotel, one person pays for the rental car, and someone else pays for the dinners.
 Or maybe one person pays for everything, making splitting costs much more easier at the end of the trip.
 No matter how organized you are with receipts and how many e-mails you send back and forth with friends, there’s always going to be some confusion with who owes who.
 After every trip, we would find ourselves creating some ad hoc Excel spreadsheet to keep track of expenses and haphazardly figure out who owes who.
 We decided to create a tool that can be used for all scenarios no matter the number of people and costs involved.
-Here’s the link to the tool we developed in Google Sheets to help solve this widespread social problem of splitting costs with friends.
+The Splitting Costs with Friends Google Sheets template is available for purchase here to help solve this widespread social problem of splitting costs with friends.

 Check Out The Tool In Google Sheets

 We talked about a different version of this tool in a story a few months ago we wrote about Appizy.
 While Appizy does offer pretty good functionality, we opted for using Google Sheets instead of Appizy or a regular Excel file since it’s just easier to send to friends if you decide to actually use this tool.
 One of the important features of Google Sheets is that many people collaboratively edit the Sheet and changes are saved on the fly.
 If we were to e-mail Excel files back and forth, the process would be a nightmare.
 We went on a trip a few months ago and these are actual costs from the trip, but with names and cost items slightly changed.
 Open the Google Sheet, and click on File >>> Make a copy.
 This way you can actually edit the numbers and names to suit your needs.
 In case you need the visual, here you go:

 Get Your Friends To Enter What They Paid